 ML 3544 - 3776 Folk, National, and Ethnic Music

 ML 3785 Musical Journalism

 Some books are too large for the regular shelf and are located in the "Oversize" books.
-(Second Floor)
+(Third Floor)

 If you find the Tomlinson Library does not have the item you are looking for (or if the item you are looking for is checked out), you can search Prospector, a combined library catalog of large libraries in Colorado and Wyoming.

 CMU students, staff and faculty can request materials through Prospector, and the items will generally be delivered to Tomlinson Library within a few business days.

 If you are aware of an item you need that we don't have, you can request it though interlibrary loan.
 Try Prospector first, and if you don't find what you need, then request the item though interlibrary loan.
 This following link will take you to more inforamation.